alefore/edge/README.md

 ## 1. Introduction

-Think vim + tmux, extensible in a subset of C.
+Edge is a text editor and terminal handler uses (a subset of) C as its extension language.

-Edge is a text editor and terminal handler.
-Edge uses a "buffer" to represent an open file or a process (which might still be running).
-As its extension language, Edge uses a small subset of C++/Java.
+Edge uses *buffers* to represent an open file or a process, which might still be running and which may or may not have a full terminal (PTS).

 This document describes the use of Edge.
 In Edge, key sequences are bond to specific commands.
 These sequences are given in this document between quotes.